 Commission only a reputable lifting company or boatyard with sufficient lifting capacity to lift the boat.
-In addition to the boat's weight, also take into account the equipment, and other possible loads in the boat.
+In addition to the boat's own weight, also take into account the equipment and other possible loads in the boat.
 Always empty any bilge water before lifting.

 The figure given below shows the position of the lift straps.
 When lifting the boat with lift straps, Anytec recommends using a forklift or lifting frame to separate the straps from the upper hull and fender.
 The straps need to be vertical.
-If these recommendations are not followed, there may be damages on both hull and fender; any warranty does not cover these.
+If these recommendations are not followed, there may be damages on both hulls; any warranty does not cover these.

 During the lift, make sure that the boat is well balanced and be careful with rails and other equipment.
-Ensure that lifting straps do not slide in any direction either on the boat or the lifting device.
+Ensure that lifting straps do not slide in any direction either on the boat or on the lifting device.

 Cover hoist/lift devices with soft material to prevent scratches.
 Do not stand under the boat while lifted.
+Never use cleats, eyes or handrails to lift the boat, they may break or deform.

 Never stand under the lifted boat.
 Use only the lifting procedure specified in this manual.
-It is dangerous to use the cleats, secure eye, bow eye, handrails or other parts of the boat for lifting and can cause serious injury or death.
+It is forbidden and very dangerous to use cleats, secure eye, bow eye, handrails or other parts of the boat for lifting and it may cause serious injury or death.

 Lifting heavy items is always risky and requires specific skills.
-If you lack that, or in any way feel uncertain, always contact a professional lifting company or other experienced person.
+If you lack that, or in any way feel uncertain, always contact a professional lifting company or other experienced persons.